 2019 Punchestown Festival - National hunt stars set to sparkle in Ireland

-Some of the elite national hunt stars in the UK & Ireland will congregate at the Punchestown Festival in late April and early May as the five-day jumping jamboree will provide a plethora of top class races with some of the stars of the game set to do battle between April 28 and May 2.
+Some of the elite national hunt stars in the UK & Ireland will congregate at the Punchestown Festival in late April as the five-day jumping jamboree will provide a plethora of top class races with some of the stars of the game set to do battle between April 26-30.

 With the Cheltenham Festival having provided some memorable moments there are sure to be some winners at that meeting who head to Punchestown to try and end the season with more glory and the Punchestown Gold Cup is sure to attract a host of premier chasers in what is one of the highlights of the meeting.

 Punchestown Festival Odds 2019

 There are five days of great action for punters to get stuck into with the Punchestown Festival Odds often proving some of the most popular of the entire season.
 There are a number of grade 1 races through the week and as such they are of course the most popular with punters, while there are also a number of nice supporting races and tough handicaps which can sometimes be where the best value is found.

 Of course all the grade 1 races attract the most attention from punters with the Tote Gold Cup Odds and the Punchestown Champion Chase Odds perhaps the two most popular races of the week.
 These races tend to attract some of the big names from both sides of the Irish Sea and the betting will be competitive right up until the tape goes up.
 Another race which allways captures the imagibation of the punters is the Punchestown Champion Hurdle which has had some top class winners in recent years.

 - Punchestown Festival Day One